Shop

 Vobouch

 Thanks to its great tradition in Bohemia, porcelain and glass are an inexhaustible inspiration.
 Concrete is then the material that brings tradition into the present.
+Their products are primarily intended for the interior.

 By combining traditional Czech glass and porcelain with concrete, they go well in contemporary architecture as well as in historicizing interiors.
 The minimalist geometric blocks of concrete contain within the beauty of typical Czech shapes.

-Karolína Vorlíková
+Vorlíková Karolína

 She studied graphic design and so there is a lot of simple line symbols in her work.
 Proud owner of Japanes Akita-inu Kira.
 You coud see her works in the Nika gallery, Artdistrict Vyšehrad, MATMOS, the Passage of Czech Design, but also at events such as Katarze or Designblok.